Galería Expresión

 READ MORE

-29th Annual Virgen de Guadalupe group exhibition
+30th Annual Virgen de Guadalupe Exhibition

 “Am I not here who am your mother” Coatlaxopeuh to Cuauhtlatuohac, (Juan Diego) 1531 On the hill of Tepeyac On December 12, 1531, on a hill called Tepeyac in Mexico, a middle age Indian named Juan Diego saw a vision of a lady whose garments gleamed of light, color and splendor.
 She spoke in the...